 When a frame is secured, you can fit up the high top.
-First unwrap the cloth.
-Then stretch it to the corners of the awning frame and zip it up along the edges.
+First unwrap the cloth, then stretch it to the corners of the frame and zip it up along the edges.

-When packing the high top, make sure to unzip the edges and wrap the edges of the fabric inward.
-This will allow to pack the high top more tightly..
+When folding back the tent, unzip it on bow angles and wrap the edges of the fabric inward.
+This will allow to fold it back more tightly.